-Site facilities, including mail boxes, external storage facilities, clothes drying areas and C8 laundry facilities, should be unobtrusively integrated into new development.
+C8 Site facilities, including mail boxes, external storage facilities, clothes drying areas and laundry facilities, should be unobtrusively integrated into new development.

-ement and in Co.
-Anne not the Repeated by Williams 2015 A Note: Information relating to specific requirements for garbage and recycling is in Part E of this DCP, Chapter E5 Waste Management and in Council's DA Guide.
+ec. .anage Annen Repealed by Minch 2015 Annen Note: Information relating to specific requirements for garbage and recycling is in Part E of this DCP, Chapter E5 Waste Management and in Council's DA Guide.